Greece’s Secret to Perfect Honey

-Two of the honeys come from Katerina Apostolopoulou, a 35-year-old who switched from financial services to beekeeping five years ago and is one of only a few women at the seminar, or working in the industry.
-She now maintains 100 colonies, and sells their honey to friends, family, and by word of mouth.
+Two of the honeys come from Katerina Apostolopoulou, a 35-year-old who switched from financial services to beekeeping 5 years ago and is one of only a few women at the seminar, or working in the industry.
+She now maintains 100 colonies, and sells their honey to friends and family, and by word of mouth.
 Another recent recruit to this field is Aris Galiatsatos, who took up beekeeping when the financial crisis struck Greece in 2009.
 “I am a bee lover now,” he told me.
 “I can not imagine my life without them.”

 When I ask Stagakis what makes a good beekeeper, he laughs.
 “I do nothing,” he says.
 “I don’t make the honey, the bees do.”
 The beekeeper’s job, in other words, is to properly manage the bees.

 As obvious as this sounds, it’s not so easy, especially at a time when bee colonies across the industrialized world are facing dire threats.
-In June, the Bee Informed Partnership, a U.S.-based research collaborative, released its annual survey of nearly 5,000 American beekeepers and reported the loss of 40.7 percent of colonies over the previous year.
+In June of 2019, the Bee Informed Partnership, a U.S.-based research collaborative, released its annual survey of nearly 5,000 American beekeepers and reported the loss of 40.7 percent of colonies over the previous year.
 The European Commission in 2018 reported losses in some member countries of 50 percent or more.

 To understand what was going on, a 2017 study tracked bee colonies in 17 European countries and broke them into four groups based on rates of colony collapse.
-It found that over two years, Greek bee colonies collapsed at the lowest or second lowest rate.
+It found that over 2 years, Greek bee colonies collapsed at the lowest or second-lowest rate.
 (Scientists use the term “collapse” because not all bees die when a colony disintegrates; most of the worker bees just abandon their hive, which leaves the queen and a few immature bees unable to sustain it on their own.)
 Among the European countries with high colony losses, two possible factors stood out in particular: how close the bee colonies were to agricultural areas, and the level of training and experience of the beekeepers.

 Explanations are similar in the U.S., but in somewhat different proportions.
 Tim May, president of the American Beekeeping Federation, says plenty of information and training are available to beekeepers, but guidance can only go so far in helping bees overcome environmental hazards.
 This is especially the case when so many bee colonies are located near farmland, where the flora is under assault from a growing range of pressures.
 In addition to their struggle to find nutritious food, the bees have to fight off the notorious Varroa destructor mite.
-“We use three different [mite-control] methods and are always listening to what the experts say we need to do,” says May, who runs Sunny Hill Farms, an 81-year-old family-owned beekeeping operation based north of Chicago.
+“We use three different [mite-control] methods and are always listening to what the experts say we need to do,” says May, who runs Sunny Hill Farms, an 81-year-old, family-owned beekeeping operation based north of Chicago.
 In the U.S., May says, “Ag lands are tough.”

 Consider the situation in North Dakota, the U.S.’s top-honey producing state and home base to nearly a fifth of the nation’s bees—more than a half million colonies.
 For generations, the Dakota prairies created an ideal environment for honeybees, says Clint Otto, a research ecologist at the Northern Prairie Wildlife Research Center of the U.S. Geological Survey in Jamestown, North Dakota.
 “We have a lot of grassland out here,” Otto says.
 “And that grassland supports flowers, and flowers equal nectar and nectar equals honey.”